kriszyp/lmdb-js/README.md

 The following additional option properties are only available when creating the main database environment (`open`):
 * `path` - This is the file path to the database environment file you will use.
+* `pageSize` - This defines the page size of the database.
+This is 16,384 by default (previous versions defaulted to 4096).
+You may want to consider setting this to 32,768 for better performance on larger databases.
+Note that this does not affect the page size of an existing database.
 * `maxDbs` - The maximum number of databases to be able to open within one root database/environment ([there is some extra overhead if this is set very high](http://www.lmdb.tech/doc/group__mdb.html#gaa2fc2f1f37cb1115e733b62cab2fcdbc)).
+This defaults to 12.
 * `maxReaders` - The maximum number of concurrent read transactions (readers) to be able to open ([more information](http://www.lmdb.tech/doc/group__mdb.html#gae687966c24b790630be2a41573fe40e2)).
 * `overlappingSync` - This enables committing transactions where LMDB waits for a transaction to be fully flushed to disk _after_ the transaction has been committed.
 This option is discussed in more detail below.
 * `separateFlushed` - Resolve asynchronous operations when commits are finished and visible and include a separate promise for when a commit is flushed to disk, as a `flushed` property on the commit promise.